 Thank you so much for the story you wrote about Deedee Cummings writing a children’s book featuring (a boy like) her son Nick, a child of color.
 How refreshing to learn about this book!
 And your article is beautifully written.

-I am a white mom of three boys ages 18, 14 and 9 who are Latinos.
+I am a white mom of three boys ages 18, 14, and 9 who are Latinos.
 My spouse is from Honduras; we say their skin is “coffee with milk” (café con leche).
 The older two were born in Nicaragua.
-We appreciate being a family crossing cultures, ethnicities, languages and socio-economic lines (I’m from a college town in mid-Michigan; my spouse is from a peasant farming family in Central America).
+We appreciate family-crossing cultures, ethnicities, languages, and socio-economic lines (I’m from a college town in mid-Michigan; my spouse is from a peasant farming family in Central America).